braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/internal_groups_tab.md

 ### Adding test users

 After you create your Internal Group, you can add test users as members of that group.
-From your Internal Group's management page, click **Add Test User** and either add them in bulk, as identified users, or as anonymous users.
+From your Internal Group's management page, click **Add Test User** and either add them in bulk as identified users or as anonymous users.

 ![Internal Group Settings when creating a new Internal Group][8]